CBorowski-dev/docs-operaton-org/content/installation/full/jboss/configuration.md

 ## HAL Resource Caching

 If you use LDAP as Identity Provider, you should consider [activating caching]({{< ref "/reference/rest/overview/hal.md#caching-of-hal-relations" >}}) of
-Users and Groups in the Camunda 7 web application.
-In order to activate this, add the following configuration to the `web.xml` file of the Camunda 7 web application (`camunda-webapp-wildfly-$PLATFORM_VERSION.war/WEB-INF/lib` or `camunda-webapp-jboss-$PLATFORM_VERSION.war/WEB-INF/lib`):
+Users and Groups in the Operatonweb application.
+In order to activate this, add the following configuration to the `web.xml` file of the Operatonweb application (`camunda-webapp-wildfly-$PLATFORM_VERSION.war/WEB-INF/lib` or `camunda-webapp-jboss-$PLATFORM_VERSION.war/WEB-INF/lib`):

 ```xml